proso-io/knowledge-base/React.md

 Introduction to JavaScript is here - https://github.com/proso-io/knowledge-base/blob/master/JavaScript.md

+## React

+** Proceed only if you have a basic understanding of JavaScript and HTML

 Okay, on to React!
 The most fundamental tutorial on React can be found on the React website itself.
 It has a nice balance between theory and practice and so we would highly recommend it.

 Here's where you can find it - https://reactjs.org/tutorial/tutorial.html